Akhil-K-Ponnani/food-menu/README.md

 # Food Menu
 ***
-Food Menu is a realtime MERN Stack Application.
+Food Menu is a MERN Stack Application.

 ## Technologies Used
 ***